cabaraj/LittleLemon/README.md

 # LittleLemon

+- git repository is the 2nd LittleLemon folder
-activate virt env inside the  'workspace' folder!
+- activate virt env inside the  'workspace' folder!